bogdankjastrzebski/UntitledLanguageProject/README.md

 generation can translate itself to LLVM, compile functions and later use.
 Because of that, we will be able to compile the interpreter itself.

 Compile time "constants" are being assigned with the `let` keyword.
-During compilation, they are assumed to be what they are.
+During compilation, α they are assumed to be what they are.
 They are being inlined and assumed as constant.
 Yet, in fact they can change, which triggers recompilation.